AgenaRisk/api-r/README.md

 create_batch_cases(example_model, "example_dataset.csv")
 ```

-This will create new scenarios for each row of the dataset in the model, fill these scenarios in with the observations using the values given in the dataset, create a new .json file for the model with all the scenarios (dataSet elements).
-If there are NA values in the dataset, it will not fill in any observation for that specific node in that specific scenario.
+This will create new datasets (scenarios) for each row of the dataset in the model, fill these datasets (scenarios) in with the observations using the values given in the dataset, create a new .json file for the model with all the datasets (scenarios).
+If there are NA values in the dataset, it will not fill in any observation for that specific node in that specific dataset (scenario).

-Important note: Once the function has generated the .json file with all the new scenarios, it will remove the new scenarios from the model.
-This function does not permanently update the model with the scenarios, it generates a .json model output with the observed scenarios for the BN.
-It also does not alter already existing scenarios in the `Model` object if there are any.
+Important note: Once the function has generated the .json file with all the new datasets (scenarios), it will remove the new datasets (scenarios) from the model.
+This function does not permanently update the model with the datasets (scenarios), it generates a .json model output with the observed datasets (scenarios) for the BN.
+It also does not alter already existing datasets (scenarios) in the `Model` object if there are any.

-Assume that you use a model in R with two already existing scenarios: an empty default "Scenario 1" which was created with the model, and a scenario you have added "Test patient" with some observations.
+Assume that you use a model in R with two already existing datasets: an empty default "Scenario 1" which was created with the model, and a dataset (scenario) you have added "Test patient" with some observations.
 And you have a CSV file with 10 rows of data, whose Case column reads: "Patient 1, Patient 2, ..., Patient 10", with the set of observations for 10 patients.
-Once `create_batch_cases()` is used, it's going to generate a .json file for this model with all 12 scenarios, but after the use of the function, the model will still have only "Scenario 1" and "Test patient" scenarios in its dataSets.
+Once `create_batch_cases()` is used, it's going to generate a .json file for this model with all 12 datasets (scenarios), but after the use of the function, the model will still have only "Scenario 1" and "Test patient" datasets (scenarios) in its `$dataSets` field.

-# 8. Agena AI Cloud with R-Agena
+# 8. agena.ai Cloud with R-Agena

-You can use R-Agena environment to authenticate with Agena AI Cloud (using your existing account) and send your model files to Cloud for calculations.
-The connection between your local R-Agena environment and Agena AI Cloud servers is based on the `httr` package in R.
+You can use R-Agena environment to authenticate with agena.ai Cloud (using your existing account) and send your model files to Cloud for calculations.
+The connection between your local R-Agena environment and agena.ai Cloud servers is based on the `httr` package in R.

 ## 8.1 Authentication